-Registration for the 2020 American Indian Elders Conference is available online and by mail.
-Pricing is based on your 2020-2021 membership type, which is also available for purchase online or by mail.
+Registration for our biennial American Indian Elders Conference requires membership.
+Pricing is based on your membership type, which is also available for purchase online or by mail.
 You must apply for or renew your membership before registering for the conference.
-NICOA’s membership is effective January 1, 2020 through December 31, 2021.
+NICOA’s membership is effective through December 31, 2022.

 Determine your membership type: